Knot theory: Higher dimensions

 A knot in three dimensions can be untied when placed in four-dimensional space.
 This is done by changing crossings.
 Suppose one strand is behind another as seen from a chosen point.
 Lift it into the fourth dimension, so there is no obstacle (the front strand having no component there); then slide it forward, and drop it back, now in front.
 Analogies for the plane would be lifting a string up off the surface, or removing a dot from inside a circle.

 In fact, in four dimensions, any non-intersecting closed loop of one-dimensional string is equivalent to an unknot.
 First "push" the loop into a three-dimensional subspace, which is always possible, though technical to explain.

 Four-dimensional space occurs in classical knot theory, however, and an important topic is the study of slice knots and ribbon knots.

-A notorious open problem asks whether every slice knot is also ribbon.
+A notorious open problem, often attributed to Ralph Fox, asks whether every slice knot is also ribbon.
+A knot is considered smoothly slice if it can be the boundary of a disk that is smoothly embedded in a four-dimensional ball.
+(The adjective "smoothly" is usually assumed, and smoothly slice knots are referred to as slice.
+There are other types of knots, such as rationally slice, which are not necessarily smoothly slice.)
+A ribbon knot is one that bounds a disk D immersed in the 3-sphere.
+All ribbon knots are known to be slice knots.